LumbaJack/Funko_Pop_Watcher/README.rst

 Requirements
 ----------
- This program requires you install the app "Telegram".
+ This program requires you to install the app "Telegram".
 Then you will need to create an API token.
 Instruction on how to do that can be found here: https://core.telegram.org/bots#6-botfather

 Usage
 ----------